dans-art/add-customer-for-woocommerce/readme.txt

 * Fixed: Invalid email when the value of the tags, defined in the custom fake-email where empty
 * Changed: Default fake-email structure to [billing_first_name].[billing_last_name].[billing_company]
+* Added: The add_customer checkbox gets unchecked if a customer gets loaded
+* Added hook to filter "wac_add_customer_email" the email before checking and saving new user
+* Fixed 'wac_supported_fake_email_parts' hook
+* Fixed various issues
+* Removed the need to have billing name / surname or company at all.
+It will just generate a random name for the email

 = [1.5.1] 2022-09-14 =